 - Security doors resist forced entry with welded steel construction and tamper-resistant features such as one-way, non-removable screws and welded steel butt hinges.

 - They also have corrosion-resistant, galvanized metal screens.

 - The Home Depot carries security doors with varying degrees of strength and resistance to forced entry.

 - Patio doors are typically two side-by-side doors that open out onto your patio or porch.

-- They are available as French doors, center-hinged doors that swing open to one side from center hinges or sliding or gliding doors.
+- They are available as French doors or center-hinged doors that swing open to one side from center hinges or sliding or gliding doors.

 - The split style allows in more light and fresh air than a standard door.

-- They're safer when you are interacting with delivery personnel as pets and small children won't be able to get past the closed bottom door.
+- They're safer when you are interacting with delivery personnel since pets and small children won't be able to get past the closed bottom door.

 - They add character to the exterior.

 If your door isn't a standard size, you'll have to custom order it.
 The Home Depot makes this process easy.
 Click through to any of the videos listed below for more details on each step of the process.